 If you have a large box and a few craft supplies, then you have the materials needed to help the kids build their own winter cottage.
-Cut the window and door holes out of the box and then let them decorate with paint, glue, markers, ornaments and, of course, fake snow for the roof.
+Cut the window and door holes out of the box and then let them decorate the house with paint, glue, markers, ornaments and, of course, fake snow for the roof.
 Don't forget to top it with a chimney!
-(You can make one our of the leftover, cut out cardboard.)Continue to 5 of 9 below.
+(You can make one out of the leftover cardboard from the door or window.)Continue to 5 of 9 below.

 05 of 09

 Think you need real snow and the outdoors to build a snowman?
 Think again.
 Stuff a bunch of large white pillowcases (with pillow stuffing, comfy clothes, or even crumpled up paper) and you have the makings for an indoor snowman.
 Velcro can help to stack them as well as to adhere items such as buttons, eyes, and nose onto your indoor snowman.

 06 of 09

 Make your own bingo sheets using winter-themed clipart.
 Switch the order of the clipart on each sheet.
 Print an extra sheet to cut out the clipart images and place them in a bowl.
 Use these to call the game of Bingo.
 Snow-cap style candies or mini marshmallows make fun, edible, winter-themed Bingo card markers.